dbarrosop/sir/README.md

 You can find the documentation on [Read the Docs](http://sdn-internet-router-sir.readthedocs.org/en/latest/).

-If you have any questions or you want to chat about SIR feel free to join the IRC channel #sdn_sir on freenode.
+If you have any questions or you want to chat about SIR feel free to join the '''SIR''' channel on slack at [network.toCode()](https://networktocode.herokuapp.com/).